brson/multirust/README.md

 curl -sf https://raw.githubusercontent.com/brson/multirust/master/blastoff.sh | sh
 ```

-This will build and install multirust, then download and install the
+This will build and install multirust, possibly prompting you for your
+password via `sudo`.
+It will then download and install the nightly
-nightly toolchain, confinguring it as the default when executing `rustc`,
+toolchain, confinguring it as the default when executing `rustc`,
 `rustdoc`, and `cargo`.
-It will prompt for
-your password via `sudo`.

 Uninstallation: